top of page

 The IRS selected the couple’s returns for audit.
 Among the deductions the IRS and the Tax Court disallowed:

-• Travel expenses.
-The couple submitted reconstructed travel logs to the court, rather than records kept contemporaneously.
+• Travel expenses submitted to the court were reconstructed travel logs, rather than records kept contemporaneously.
 The court noted that the couple didn’t provide “any documentary evidence or other direct or circumstantial evidence of the time, location, and business purpose of each reported travel expense.”

 • Marketing fees paid by the S corporation to the C corporation.
 The court found that no marketing or promotion was done.
 Instead, the funds were used to pay several personal family expenses.